- Clinical science

-- Definition: inflammation of the endometrium, possibly also including the myo- and parametrium
+- Definition: inflammation of the endometrium, possibly also including the myometrium and parametrium

-- Etiology: Mostly polymicrobial (2–3 ascending organisms, e.g., Gardnerella vaginalis, Staphylococcus epidermidis, group B Streptococcus and/or Ureaplasma urealyticum) that are usually found in the normal vaginal flora
+- Etiology: mostly polymicrobial (2–3 ascending organisms, e.g., Gardnerella vaginalis, Staphylococcus epidermidis, group B Streptococcus, and/or Ureaplasma urealyticum, all of which are usually found in the normal vaginal flora.)

 - Pathophysiology: lochia retention → ideal breeding ground for infection → postpartum endometritis/postpartum endomyometritis → postpartum sepsis